MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 ### Integrated OpenXR project setup into the Configurator setup flow

 Starting with MRTK 2.7.1, users of the Mixed Reality OpenXR plugin will receive instructions on how to set up that plugin with MRTK.
-There is an option for users targeting HoloLens 2 to apply recommended settings automatically.
+There's an option for users targeting HoloLens 2 to apply recommended settings automatically.

 ![Configurator window with OpenXR setup instructions](images/configuratorMROpenXR.png)